Gillnetting

-Most often fish are gilled.
+Most fish have gills.
 A fish swims into a net and passes only part way through the mesh.
 When it struggles to free itself, the twine slips behind the gill cover and prevents escape.

 Gillnets are so effective that their use is closely monitored and regulated by fisheries management and enforcement agencies.
 Mesh size, twine strength, as well as net length and depth are all closely regulated to reduce bycatch of non-target species.
 Gillnets have a high degree of size selectivity.
 Most salmon fisheries in particular have an extremely low incidence of catching non-target species.

 A fishing vessel rigged to fish by gillnetting is a gillnetter.
 A gillnetter which deploys its gillnet from the bow is a bowpicker, while one which deploys its gillnet from the stern is a sternpicker.
 Gillnets differ from seines in that the latter uses a tighter weave to trap fish in an enclosed space, rather than directly catching the fish as in a gillnet.